E. C. Williams

-E. C. Williams was the first Ramsay Memorial Professor of Chemical Engineering at University College London, as well as the first in the United Kingdom being appointed in 1923.
+Evan Clifford Williams (1892–1973) was the first Ramsay Memorial Professor of Chemical Engineering at University College London, as well as the first in the United Kingdom being appointed in 1923.

 Career

 Williams previously worked for the University of Manchester, British Dyestuffs Corporation, as a research chemist to the joint committee of the University of Leeds and the National Benzol Board, before he was appointed as the first Ramsay professor of chemical engineering at University College London in 1923.